Thames Reach Greenwich

 Substance misuse or a history of offending are issues that can significantly impede someone’s recovery from homelessness.

-Thames Reach Greenwich provides supported housing for men and women who have a history of offending or of substance use.
+Thames Reach Greenwich provides supported housing for people who have a history of offending or of substance use.

 Providing 37 rooms across six properties, service users are housed for a period of up to 18 months with the aim of recovering from substance use.
 During their time in the project, residents are helped to find employment and take further steps on the path towards independent living.